tjparnell/biotoolbox/README.md

     As with HTSlib, this should be able to identify the libBigWig library in standard locations, but with non-standard locations, you may specify the path with the `--libbigwig` option to `Build.PL`.

+    *NOTE*: The distribution from CPAN will install dozens of unnecessary modules for remote URL testing.
+You may be better off installing from [source](https://github.com/Ensembl/Bio-DB-Big/archive/master.zip).

 - [Parallel::ForkManager](https://metacpan.org/pod/Parallel::ForkManager)